kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/best-practices.md

 Since HNC is controlled by regular Kubernetes objects, you can check your YAML files into source control and apply them to your cluster(s) via `kubectl apply -f`.
+You generally will only want to do this for your cluster-wide configuration (the `HNCConfiguration` object) and your full namespace configurations (the `HierarchyConfiguration` objects in each namespace), and not your subnamespaces (the `SubnamespaceAnchor` objects) since subnamespaces are mainly for unprivileged users, not Gitops flows.

-However, HNC does impose two restrictions on the order in which changes can be applied:
+When applying your `HierarchyConfiguration` objects, HNC imposes two restrictions on the order in which changes can be applied:

 1. A namespace must exist before it can be referenced as the parent of another namespace.
-However, the would-be parent’s `HierarchicalConfiguration` does _not_ need to exist.
 1. You may not create any cycles between namespaces.
 For example, assume that Namespace A is the parent of B, and you wish to reverse this relationship so that B becomes the parent of A. If A’s config is applied before B’s, this will result in a cycle.

-In both cases, HNC’s validating admission controllers will reject the change.
+If either condition is violated, HNC’s validating admission controllers will reject the change.
+However, in Gitops flows, it is possible to transiently violate both conditions.
+For example, a namespace may not be fully created before it is referenced as a parent, or you might change the parents of multiple namespaces simultaneously, resulting in a transient cycle between them.

-However, in many cases, simply re-running the `apply` operation will resolve the
+Fortunately, in most cases, simply re-running the `apply` operation will resolve any issues:
-issue:

 1. If all namespaces are created during the first application, the second application will successfully allow them to be referenced as parents.